sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/metrics.md

 ## Metric check example

-This check definition collects metrics in Graphite Plaintext Protocol [format][9] using the [Sensu System Check][] dynamic runtime asset and sends the collected metrics to a metrics handler configured with the [Sensu Go Graphite Handler][12] dynamic runtime asset:
+This check definition collects metrics in Graphite Plaintext Protocol [format][9] using the [Sensu System Check][26] dynamic runtime asset and sends the collected metrics to a metrics handler configured with the [Sensu Go Graphite Handler][12] dynamic runtime asset:

 {{< language-toggle >}}